Skip to main content

 Music Appreciation & Technique Teacher

-Kaitlin is eager to help us establish a music program at Knox Classical that helps students become capable singers and learn music theory, and more importantly, learn to love and achieve excellence to the glory of God.
+Mrs. McFadden is eager to keep building a music program at Knox Classical that helps students become capable singers and learn music theory, and more importantly, learn to love and achieve excellence to the glory of God.

 Interested in joining our faculty in the future, or in joining our rotation of substitute teachers now?
 Learn more on our Employment page.